-There are many scenarios where money would lose its value and this are just a few of them:
+There are many scenarios where the money would lose its value and these are just a few of them:

 - Natural disaster (solar flare, major earthquake, etc) – The situation is desperate right now in Nepal and even if you have money, they are of no value.

 - Personal poverty

 For some bartering is a way of life since they don’t have any income and they trade their skills for goods and services.
 The more you know and the better you are at certain things, the more advantage for getting the best goods you will have compared with the others.